-- Must forecast net profit value of more than IRR100bn (USD3.34mn). - Must forecast annual turnover of more than IRR300bn for Iranian shareholders (USD10mn). - Must forecast achieving a subscriber base of more than 300,000. - Private investors must have at least a 20% stake in the MVNO. - A Fixed Communication Licensee must have at least a 20% stake in the MVNO.

-- Foreign shareholders must have at least three years' experience as a telecoms service provider, or twoand-a-half years as a mobile service provider. - Must be registered in Iran with at least 51% local shareholders.
+- Must forecast net profit value of more than IRR100bn (USD3.34mn). - Must forecast annual turnover of more than IRR300bn for Iranian shareholders (USD10mn). - Must forecast achieving a subscriber base of more than 300,000. - Private investors must have at least a 20% stake in the MVNO. - A Fixed Communication Licensee must have at least a 20% stake in the MVNO. - Foreign shareholders must have at least three years' experience as a telecoms service provider, or two-and-a-half years as a mobile service provider. - Must be registered in Iran with at least 51% local shareholders.

 Iran's mobile network operators are required to sign wholesale licence agreements with at least two MVNOs, which should bring the total number to 12.
+Latest news from the market suggests that the MVNOs could commence operation before the conclusion of Q1 2017.